Dir: Terence Fisher

 Certainly, it all seems very restrained by modern standards, and the final sequence, in which Dracula “melts” when exposed to sunlight, is about the level of a bargain Halloween haunt effect.
 Yet, again, Cushing and Lee sell it so effectively, that the quality doesn’t really matter.
 The horror on Van Helsing’s face and the agony being experienced by the Count transcend the wobbly execution, and give it a punch far beyond what it deserves.
 Special effects may age; great performances, not so much.

-This article is part of 31 Days of Horror.
+The above article was part of 31 Days of Horror.
+But, wait!
+There’s more…